-If you are a Blue Badge holder with no usable off-street parking space and have difficulty in parking on the street near your home, we may be able to provide a disabled parking bay near your house.
-However, owning a Blue Badge does not mean that a bay will be provided automatically.
+If you are a Blue Badge holder with no usable off-street parking space, and you have difficulty in parking on the street near your home, we may be able to provide a disabled parking bay near your home.
+Owning a Blue Badge does not mean that we will provide a bay automatically.

 Report a problem with a disabled parking bay

 You can only park in a disabled parking bay if you correctly display a valid Blue Badge.

 Any Blue Badge holder may use a disabled parking bay, not just the person who applied for the bay.

 Disabled parking bays cannot be used by carers or other visitors unless they are Blue Badge holders or have the Blue Badge holder in the vehicle with them.

 Who can apply

 You can apply for a disabled parking bay if you have